qlineai2025/qline/DOCUMENTATION.md

     *   Rewrite the selection for clarity and impact
     *   Format the selection for better readability

+### Production & Logging

+CuePilot AI includes features designed for a professional production workflow, particularly for video recording and editing.

+*   **Understanding "Takes"**: The app automatically tracks your performance in "takes."
+A new take is started whenever you resume from a pause, use the rewind function, or jump to a different part of the script with your voice.
+This creates a granular record of every continuous performance segment.
+*   **Log Files for Editing**: By enabling **Command Logging**, you can export this performance data as a `.SRT` file.
+When imported into video editing software like Adobe Premiere Pro, this file will place markers on your timeline for every take, pause, and command, dramatically speeding up the editing process.

 ### User Profile

 When signed in, your profile picture and email will appear at the bottom of the control panel, with a button to sign out.